microsoft/cobalt/docs/3_NEW_TEMPLATE.md

     | storage_connection_string | Input | yes | `storage_connection_string` | This is the storage account in which the ephemeral state for an Azure Function will be orchestrated when the endpoint is invoked. |
     | app_settings | Internal | no | `-` | { environment = "hw-from-scratch" } - We will provide a hard-coded key-value pair as an example that does not require an input.
 Value will not be passed from a CIT. |

 1. **Define outputs** - A module will only output values that it's been pre-configured to output.
 It's **best practice** to configure module outputs because it enables module composition.
-These results are visible in standard out if passed to the template when running the terraform plan and apply steps.
 These outputs are defined for you below:

     | *azurerm_function_app* attribute | Scope | Required | Output Variable Name | Description |
     |--------|-------------|-------------|-----------|-----------|